Curriculum Design: From Vision to Classroom Reality

 Key questions

-• What knowledge and experiences should your pupils have, and why?
+- What knowledge and experiences should your pupils have by the time they leave — and why those, not others?

-• Does your curriculum build connections that make remembering almost inevitable?
+- Does your curriculum build connections that make remembering and understanding almost inevitable, or does it feel like separate topics?

 How this course will change practice

 Intentional curriculum design ensures pupils encounter knowledge and skills in a purposeful sequence.
 By selecting content aligned with your school’s vision and breaking it into clear steps, teachers know what to teach and pupils know what to learn.
-Focusing on key concepts and coherence across subjects supports deep understanding and retention.
-Using backward design aligns assessments and learning activities.
+Focusing on key concepts, revisiting them over time and aligning assessment with curriculum supports deep understanding and retention.
 The result is a rigorous, inclusive and effective curriculum that improves attainment over time.

 Designed for Bangladesh classrooms